18F/development-guide/pages/security/output_encoding.md

 By default React DOM escapes all output.
 This means that output in JSX components will usually be safe, which is great news.
 This is discussed in [React's documentation](https://reactjs.org/docs/introducing-jsx.html#jsx-prevents-injection-attacks).

-There are some cases where ouput may not be correctly escaped in React components.
+There are some cases where output may not be correctly escaped in React components.
 Here are some of those cases:

 - Using the `dangerouslySetInnerHTML` prop (it's named this for a reason)
 - Passing state from the server, JSON stringifying it without serializing it